haziq-exe/ERGO/README.md

   title={ERGO: Entropy-guided Resetting for Generation Optimization in Multi-turn Language Models}, author={Khalid, Haziq Mohammad and Jeyaganthan, Athikash and Do, Timothy and
-          Fu, Yicheng and O'Brien, Sean and Sharma, Vasu and Zhu, Kevin}, booktitle={Proceedings of the Conference on Uncertainty in Natural Language Processing (UncertaiNLP)}, year={2025}
+          Fu, Yicheng and O'Brien, Sean and Sharma, Vasu and Zhu, Kevin}, booktitle={Proceedings of the 2nd Workshop on Uncertainty-Aware NLP (UncertaiNLP 2025)}
+  year={2025}
 }
 ```